Planning of School Places

 It is a statutory requirement that all infant class sizes are limited to a maximum of 30 pupils per one school teacher throughout the school day, except for school assemblies, music, drama and sports lessons.

 In the majority of cases, Staffordshire schools have maintained infant class sizes within the legal limit.
-However, PLASC (Pupil Level Annual School Census) returns made each year identify a small number of schools with infant classes of more than 30 pupils.
+However, the pupil level annual school census (PLASC) returns made each year identify a small number of schools with infant classes of more than 30 pupils.

 You can view the infant class size legislation on the Department for Education website.